How it works · 9 min read

 An LG webOS lobby TV playing a ChannelOS slide with no Android box attached

-You can run digital signage without an Android player: ChannelOS plays in the TV’s own web browser, so there’s no Android box or HDMI stick to buy, provision or license.
-And it isn’t limited to Android — LG webOS, Fire TV, a Chromebox, a mini-PC, or a plain laptop in kiosk mode all work equally well.
+Almost every signage guide opens the same way: buy a digital signage player Android box, sideload the APK, velcro it behind the screen.
+You can skip that step entirely — ChannelOS plays in the TV’s own web browser, so there’s no Android box or HDMI stick to buy, provision or license.
+And it isn’t limited to Android: LG webOS, Fire TV, a Chromebox, a mini-PC, or a plain laptop in kiosk mode all work equally well.

-This is the specific “I don’t want to manage an Android box” answer.
-If you want the broader case for owning no media-player hardware at all, see No media player required — this post is about ditching the Android player in particular, on whatever screens you already own.
+This is the specific “I don’t want to manage an Android box” answer; for the broader case against owning any media-player hardware, see No media player required.

 Can I run digital signage without an Android player?

 Yes — you never need an Android player, because the TV itself is the player.
-ChannelOS loads as a web page on the screen, so the “player” is just a browser tab running full-screen.
-There’s no APK to sideload onto an Android TV, no per-device license to track, and no box to rack behind the display.
+ChannelOS loads as a web page on the screen, so the “player” is just a browser tab running full-screen: no per-device licence to track, no box to rack behind the display.

-That removes the part of a signage rollout most people dread: sourcing identical Android sticks, flashing them, keeping their firmware and your player app patched, and replacing the ones that die.
-If the display can open a URL, it can be a managed sign.
+That removes the part of a rollout most people dread — sourcing identical Android sticks, flashing them, keeping firmware and player app patched, replacing the ones that die.
+If the display can open a URL, it can be a screen you run from your board.

 Why it matters: the Android box is usually the single most fragile, most-license-encumbered part of a signage deployment — and it’s the part ChannelOS deletes entirely.